Farmers Market Food Safety

 - Those interested in becoming a vendor

-- How to equip and operate food safe facilities
+- equip and operate food safe facilities

-- How to source and purchase ingredients
+- source and purchase ingredients

-- Potential liability issues.
+- recognize potential liability issues.

 Some courses also provide credits that can go towards professional certifications.
 None of the online courses offer credits that can go on a college transcript.